 SEALs conduct highly sensitive missions, and if you want to be part of this group you need to be able to qualify for a secret security clearance from the Department of Defense.
 Generally, a history of drug use is disqualifying, as are some medical and mental health conditions.
 If you have a criminal history, you'll need to obtain a waiver.

-You'll also need to be a U.S. citizen and have normal color perception.
-There's also an age cutoff for new SEALs: You have to be under age 29 when you join.
+You'll also need to be a U.S. citizen and have normal color perception, and you have to be under age 29 when you join.

 Navy SEAL Physical Fitness Requirements

-Applicants must meet the following Initial Physical Fitness Requirments:
+Applicants must meet the following Initial Physical Fitness Requirements:

 - 10-minute rest